 Teaching and Learning Resources: these are materials that are designed to teach others about open pedagogy.
 Examples may include infographics, blog posts, slide decks, or other professional development and training materials one might use to educate colleagues or students.

-All content must be openly licensed.
+All content must be openly licensed with a license that allows for editing.
+Student work product may be licensed under an editing restrictive license.
 We accept materials licensed with GNU and Creative Commons (CC) licenses.

 All content must be in use at a higher education institution.
 Submissions for K-12 material will not be accepted.